belingud/gptcomet/README.md

   rich_template: "<title>:<summary>\n\n<detail>"
 ```

+You can set `rich_template` to change the template of the rich commit message,
-You can set `lang` to change the language of the commit message.
+and set `lang` to change the language of the commit message.

-Supported languages:
+### Supported languages

 * `en`: English
 * `zh-cn`: Simplified Chinese